MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

   }
   ```

 + While snapshots can also be used when publishing a web service for environment dependencies, it may have an impact on the performance of the consumption time.
 For optimal performance, consider the size of the snapshot carefully especially when publishing a service.
 Before creating a snapshot, ensure that you keep only those workspace objects you need and purge the rest.
-And, in the event that you only need a single object, consider passing that object alone itself instead of using a snapshot.
+And, if you only need a single object, consider passing that object alone itself instead of using a snapshot.

 + **R Server 9.0 users** When loading a library for the REMOTE session, set lib.loc=getwd() as such:
 `library("<packagename>", lib.loc=getwd())`